 Cilantro adds a fresh, crisp and citrusy flavor to any dish.
-It’s the final touch on this raspberry jalapeño chicken pizza.
-I originally added it before I cooked it, but realized it would shrivel away and be a non-item by the time the rest of the pizza was done.
-So I removed it and added it immediately as it came out of the oven.
-It was the perfect heat to release the flavor of the herb on the rest of the pie.
+It's the final touch on this raspberry jalapeño chicken pizza.
+If you add it before you cook the pizza, the cilantro would shrivel away and be a non-item by the time the rest of the pizza was done.
+Add it immediately as it comes out of the oven.
+It's the perfect heat to release the flavor of the herb on the rest of the pie.

-I know, most pizza experts say “little” is better when it comes to sauce and toppings.
-But honestly, I cannot help myself when I’m adding them.
-It’s like a salad, I start out really small and by the time I’m finished I have a mountain in front of me to consume.
+I know, most pizza experts say "little" is better when it comes to sauce and toppings.
+But honestly, I cannot help myself when I'm adding them.
+It's like a salad, I start out really small.
+By the time I'm finished I have a mountain in front of me to consume.
 But pizza toppings and how much to add are all about personal preference.
 I love to taste every ingredient in one mouthful, but others want a more subtle bite.
-I say … to each his own!
+I say ... to each his own!
 My only suggestion is to make sure the crust is durable and not flimsy, otherwise, the toppings will be all over your plate instead of the crust when you pick it up.

 Look at this luscious piece of pie right here!
 It's making my mouth water just thinking about it.
 Pizza is definitely one of life's simple and delectable pleasures.
 And homemade is much better than carry out, in my opinion anyway.
 Truth be told, it's a very easy endeavor to make it from scratch (and soooo much cheaper)!